astampoulis/makam-paper-funpearl/makamcode/03-bindmany.md

 predicate, you are also able to destructure parameters like you did here on `(defs, body)` -- that doesn't work for normal functions in the general case, since they need to treat arguments parametrically.
-This works by performing unification of the parameter with the given term -- so `defs` and `body` need to be unification variables.
+This works by performing unification of the parameter with the given term -- so `defs` and `body` need to be capitalized so that they are unification variables.

 ```makam
 typeof (letrec XS_DefsBody) T' :-